ReThink Secure Computing With ReRAM PUF Keys

 Physical Unclonable Function (PUF)

-While CrossBar’s ReRAM technology has been traditionally utilized for non-volatile memory, the company has recently introduced its unique ReRAM cell technology for the novel use as cryptographic keys for the secure operation of electronic devices and systems.
+While CrossBar’s ReRAM technology has been traditionally utilized for non-volatile memory, the company has also introduced its unique ReRAM cell technology for the novel use as cryptographic keys for the secure operation of electronic devices and systems.

 In contrast, CrossBar’s latest ReRAM PUF cryptographic key technology is enabling a new class of secure devices and systems, addressing many of the issues associated with SRAM PUF.
 CrossBar’s ReRAM based cryptographic keys have a very high level of randomness, extremely low bit error rate, resistance to invasive attacks and the capability of handling a broad set of environmental characteristics such as temperature, supply voltage and electromagnetic interference due to the inherent physical characteristics of the Resistive RAM technology.